magnusmanske/listeria_rs/README.single_wiki.md

 ```

 ## Run from Docker Image
 Start the container in detached mode.
+If you want to monitor the status of Listeria, set `status_server_port` to 8080 in your configuration file, and add `-p HOST_PORT:8080` (with `HOST_PORT` the port you want to use in your browser) to the parameters below.
 ```bash
 docker run --name listeria -v MY_CONFIG_FILE:/etc/app/config.json:ro -d -i -t listeria /bin/sh
 ```